Pi4J/pi4j.github.io/content/about/info-v3.md

 [The sources of V3 can be found in the GitHub repository `pi4j/pi4j`](https://github.com/Pi4J/pi4j).

-## What's New in 3.0?
+## What's New in V3?

-Pi4J version 3.0.0 is a continuation of 2.8.0, but bumps the **minimal Java version to 21**.
+The first V3-release of Pi4J, version 3.0.1, is a continuation of 2.8.0, but bumps the **minimal Java version to 21** and includes some improvements, see the [release notes](/about/release-notes/#2025-03-24---v301).

 ## Sources